mfey/units2/tutorial.md

     (unit-from-powers {kg 1 m 2 sec -2}) ; Joule (from map)
     (unit-from-powers [kg 1 m 2 sec -2]) ; Joule (from alist)

+Note that these new units are first-class and anonymous.
+For work at the REPL, or for units you'll want to use throughout your entire code, units can also be convenietnly bound to symbols with the `defunit` macro, so that the printed representation of a unit matches the symbol it's bound to.

 ## `SI` and `NonSI`

 If the unit you want to define is a commonly used unit, then it might be a member of the `SI` or `NonSI` classes of `javax.measure.unit`.
 In that case, you can simply `import` these and call the `deftype`-constructor for `IFnUnit`: